The two factions of C++

 Oh.
 Do you see it?
 (Yes you do, I highlighted it.)

-It’s “automated migration tooling”.
+It’s “automated tooling”.
 Except it’s not just that, automated migration tooling is just the peak, the single brightly glowing example.

 We’re basically seeing a conflict between two starkly different camps of C++-users: